-Spring traps (regulated by the Spring Traps Approval Order (Scotland) 2011 and The Spring Traps Approval (Scotland) Amendment Order 2018) are commonly set to target stoats, weasels, mink and rats for the conservation of ground-nesting birds1.
-A common and legitimate setting for a spring trap is on a rail (a wooden plank or pole) laid across a ditch, watercourse or breach in a dyke; this provides a crossing point for these predatory species.
+Spring traps (regulated by the Spring Trap Approval Order (Scotland) 2011 and The Spring Traps Approval (Scotland) Amendment Orders 2018 & 2020) are commonly set to target stoats, weasels and rats for the conservation of ground nesting birds1.
+A common setting for a spring trap is on a rail (a wooden plank, pole or log) laid across a dry ditch, watercourse or breach in a dyke; this provides a crossing point for these predatory species.

-In order to reduce the likelihood of trapping non-target species, such as pine marten and red squirrel, precautions to exclude non-target species must be taken.
-This involves setting the spring trap in an artificial tunnel on the rail and fitting adequate excluders (entrance width restrictor) to help prevent non-target species from entering the trap tunnel.
-Practitioners generally construct rail trap tunnels with weldmesh (25mm is recommended), with varying approaches to excluder materials/design that must minimise the risk of capturing, killing or injuring non-target species.
+In order to reduce the likelihood of trapping non-target species, such as pine marten and red squirrel, precautions to exclude non target species should be taken.
+This involves setting the spring trap in an artificial tunnel on the rail and fitting adequate excluders (entrance width restrictor) to help prevent non-target species from entering the trap.
+Practitioners generally construct rail trap tunnels with weldmesh (25mm over the trap area is recommended) with varying approaches to excluder materials/design that must minimise the risk of capturing, killing or injuring non-target species.

 Location of rail traps

-The habitat location of rail traps is an important factor affecting the species that might be captured.
-The trap operator should assess this risk carefully, as there are some areas where the risk of catching a non-target species is more likely to occur.
+The habitat location of rail traps is an important factor affecting the species which might be captured.
+The trap operator should assess this risk carefully as there are some areas were the risk of catching a non-target species is more likely to occur.

-Woodlands that contain red squirrel populations are of particular concern.
+Woodlands which contain red squirrel populations are of particular concern.
 Red squirrels are a species of conservation concern and priority species for targeted protection because of the risk of exclusion by grey squirrels2.
-It is illegal under the Wildlife and Countryside Act 1981 (as amended) to:
+It is illegal under the Wildlife and Countryside Act 1981 to:

 - Intentionally or recklessly kill, injure or take a red squirrel.